Rodrigo-Ichaso/Python/Telegram Bot/Basic/Get a token bot.md

 ![](Images/3.png)
 ![](Images/2.png)

-Press Start to start talking to the BotFather.
+Press /start to start talking to the BotFather.

 Creating a new bot!